vipulgupta2048/talkswith2048/README.md

 [![HitCount](http://hits.dwyl.io/vipulgupta2048/talkswith2048.svg)](http://hits.dwyl.io/vipulgupta2048/talkswith2048) [![Open Source Love](https://badges.frapsoft.com/os/v1/open-source.png?v=103)](https://github.com/ellerbrock/open-source-badges/)

-Hey, if you like to hire me.
-You can [mail me](mailto:vipulgupta2048@gmail.com) or reach me anywhere on the web by [`vipulgupta2048`](https://lmgtfy.com/?q=vipulgupta2048&iie=1) all over the web or just read more on [whoami](https://mixstersite.wordpress.com/aboutvipulgupta2048).
+Hey, if you like what I do and want to hire me as the [Dev](https://github.com/vipulgupta2048), [Docs](https://bit.ly/whatmixster), or [open-source](https://github.com/vipulgupta2048/talkswith2048/).
+Then, feel free to drop me a message over on [@vipulgupta2048](https://twitter.com/vipulgupta2048) or reach me anywhere on the web by [`vipulgupta2048`](https://lmgtfy.com/?q=vipulgupta2048&iie=1).
+If you like to know me personally as human, I suggest reading this fresh brewed post about [Who Really is Vipul Gupta?](https://mixstersite.wordpress.com/aboutvipulgupta2048).

-### About 2048
+## About 2048

-_This repository acts as a showcase... of just about everything I enjoyed doing in my college years (Thankfully, I ain't done yet) It's a gauge I keep for progress, personal development and most importantly because it reminds me that I have impacted a people around me, while my time on Earth.
-However less or more they might be._
+_This repository acts as a showcase... of just about everything I enjoyed doing in my college years and kept doing (Thankfully, I ~ain't~ am done, no thanks to 2020) It's a personal gauge I keep for progress, personal development and most importantly to remind me of impact I have on people around me, while my time on Earth.
+To be frank, I visit this corner of the web when the imposter syndrome hits.._

-I have been working Outreach for years now, and actually, know the importance of having the right impact on your viewers early.
-That's why I love giving back to the open-source community in whatever way I can.
-Each figment of contribution had a purpose and therefore all talk resource, slides, code that I create is open-source and public for anyone to use and view in whatever capacity they see fit.
+I genuinely love giving back to the open-source community in whatever way I can.
+Each figment of contribution had a purpose and therefore all talk resources, slides, designs and code whatever I have created is open-source and free for anyone to use/view/modify in whatever capacity they see fit unless stated otherwise.
+If you are unsure about something, drop me a message.
 Adding on to it, this repository is also a tracker of conferences that I attended/was invited/volunteered for.
 Networking and listening to people has always been the one activity that fuels my enthusiasm.
 Maybe that's my DevRel side speaking right now.
 Who knows?

 ![image](https://www.salesforce.com/content/dam/blogs/ca/Blog%20Posts/The%20Most%20Important%20Factors%20for%20Startup%20Success_Open%20Graph%20Image.png)
 > ### because for some, maybe the sky is the limit, for others, it's just the starting point.